D-M-Gonzalez/webshop.example.backend/README.md

-# Front-end APP created for ITCrowd challenge
+# Back-end APP created for ITCrowd challenge

 https://webshop-example-backend.herokuapp.com/

 ## Intro

-    This APP was created to fullfil the objetives of the challenge.
-Done using React as main framework this app can handle all the basic communication with a server.
-    It has done with a basic layout, that has a fixed header/navigation bar, and a dynamic main container that changes when the user interacts.
-It's an SPA APP, which does never forces the user to leave the main page, only using reloads to refresh data from DB.
-    The APP was done trying to use good practices and having SOLID principles in mind, using lastest version React Functional Components.
+    This APP was created to handle the Front-End APP requests.
+It can handle all CRUD functions done with a RESTful api perspective in mind.
+Done in Express.js framework which allows for a quick creation of an api with Atlas MongoDB to avoid managing of a DB locally.
+All the endpoints are done based on what the front end needs, but doesn't allow for complex handling, just the basics to be able to view/update/create/delete things.
+    Used objects for the returns, which allow easy customization, good repeteability and do follow Good Practices.

 ## Resources

-- **Basic languages:** HTML/CSS/JavaScript
+- **Basic languages:** JavaScript

     Based both Front-end and Back-end in MERN stack.